Alex Lloyd (racing driver): Move to the United States

 For the 2006 season, Lloyd signed with AFS Racing partway through the year to race the remainder of the whole season in the Indy Pro Series.
 As a last attempt at providing finance for Lloyd's career, his parents sold their house in Port Soderick in the Isle of Man.
 Lloyd subsequently qualified second for his first race with the team at St. Petersburg and finished his second race that weekend in third place.
 In July, he won the road course race at Indianapolis Motor Speedway the day before the United States Grand Prix, the first race ever won by AFS Racing.
 Later in the season he won the Valley of the Moon 100 for AFS Racing, held at Infineon Raceway, and went on to finish seventh in the final standings.

-For the 2007 IPS season, he drove for Sam Schmidt Motorsports and promptly won the first five races of the season.
+For the 2007 IPS season, Lloyd drove for Sam Schmidt Motorsports and promptly won the first five races of the season.
 He clinched the series championship with his eighth win of the season at Infineon Raceway with two races remaining in the season.
 During the season he shattered all league records for consecutive wins (five), wins in a season (eight), career wins (ten) and most points scored (652).
 He became the first person to have won on both the road course at Indianapolis Motor Speedway and also the famous two and a half-mile oval itself, until Will Power did the same in the Indycar series in 2018.